malfter/ansible-role-fstab_mounts/README.md

 If you have a new drive, or are re-purposing an old un-encrypted drive, you may want to format it in such a way that the entire drive is filled with random data.
-This is an important step if you are trying to achieve "[plausible deniability][14]" for you encrypted drives, but should probably be done anyways since it will erase any traces of old data that was there before.
+This is an important step if you are trying to achieve "[plausible deniability][14]" for your encrypted drives, but should probably be done anyways since it will erase any traces of old data that was there before.

 The following command expects you to have completed the